-1. Do Not Just Get Regular Water – You need regular water coolers for the office, of course, but companies that are really trying to give their workers interesting options will offer things like La Croix, vitamin water and Pellegrino.
-Vitamin water confers some additional benefits from the antioxidants and minerals in it, as well as making the flavor a little more exciting.
-Pellegrino is a refreshing choice that infuses some zest into the regular drinking experience.
+1. Do Not Just Get Regular Water – You need regular water coolers for the office, of course, but companies that are really trying to give their workers interesting options will offer things like La Croix and Hint water.
+They add a touch of flavor and refresh you and your coworkers throughout the day.
 If you aren’t in charge of ordering these items, ask whoever is about the possibility of adding them to your service or throw a note in the suggestion box.
 Talk to co-workers and get their support ahead of time so that your company sees the benefit.

 2. Mix Coffee and Hot Chocolate – What could be better than a combination of your two favorite things, chocolate and coffee?
 This is a rich alternative to just having either beverage.
 The flavors work well together and the sweetness of the chocolate will balance out any bitterness from the coffee without the need for additional sugar.
 However, it is worth noting that this drink is strong.
 It is probably a good idea to water it down extra or add some cream to taste.